vchernetskyi993/voting-poc/fabric/local-network/README.md

 * creates voting channel
 * deploys elections chaincode

-## Add new party

-TODO: new party setup process:
-* join elections channel
-* receive & test chaincode
-* only government should be able to add new orgs

 ## Transact using chaincode

 After successful network start you can interact with deployed contract.